skiptools/swift-sqlcipher/Documentation/Index.md

 > *While `Int64` is the basic, raw type (to preserve 64-bit integers on
 > 32-bit platforms), `Int` and `Bool` work transparently.
 >
-> †SQLite.swift defines its own `Blob` structure, which safely wraps the
+> †SQLiteDB defines its own `Blob` structure, which safely wraps the
 > underlying bytes.
 >
 > See [Custom Types](#custom-types) for more information about extending
-> other classes and structures to work with SQLite.swift.
+> other classes and structures to work with SQLiteDB.
 >
 > See [Executing Arbitrary SQL](#executing-arbitrary-sql) to forego the typed
 > layer and execute raw SQL, instead.